 Is it harder to clean quartzite countertops than it is to clean quartz countertops?

 No, the cleaning process for quartzite and quartz is the same.
-Quartzite and quartz can both be cleaned using a soft, wet cloth and should not be cleaned with abrasive cleansers.
+Clean both quartzite and quartz using a soft, wet cloth and regular soap.
+Neither should be cleaned with abrasive cleansers.
 Learn more on how to clean your natural stone.